zerotier/docs/docs/faq/win-serviceunreachable.md

 ---
-title: (Win) System Service Not Reachable by UI
+title: Windows System Service Not Reachable by UI
-description: On windows, system service becomes unreachable by UI or via API.
-This is a known issue and how to work around it.
+description: How to fix when ZeroTier UI cannot connect to the system service on Windows
-tags: [windows, troubleshooting, flag]
+tags: [troubleshooting, windows, flag]
+displayed_sidebar: docsSidebar
 ---

 Occasionally, the system service will become unreachable from the ZeroTier UI client.
 Most often this happens when the ZeroTier service has been restarted, and also if there is a custom local.conf file in the ZeroTier/One folder.
 The problem is a windows service claiming the 9993 port before the ZeroTier system service can.